NĪTI

 Example: For a multi-tenant billing system, shard by tenant-id (hash), and within tenant use range-partitioned tables for time-series invoice data.

-Sutra: Trade-offs are the currency of rulers.
+Trade-offs are the currency of rulers.

 Caching is powerful but makes correctness harder.
 Consistency models are a contract you choose.

-• Read-through cache: Cache sits in front of DB, fetch on cache-miss.
+Read-through cache: Cache sits in front of DB, fetch on cache-miss.
+Write-through / write-behind: Synchronous vs asynchronous update patterns.

 Cache invalidation is the hardest problem in distributed systems.
 Favor simple, conservative strategies: TTLs, explicit invalidation on write.